PretendoNetwork/website/docs/en_US/install/azahar.md

 ## Using Nimbus

 Open Nimbus within Azahar.
 Upon opening it, it will notify you that it's been updated.
-Press START on your controller to restart the system, or press M on your keyboard.
-Nimbus should automatically reopen itself.
+Click `Emulation` and then `Stop`.

 Upon Nimbus reopening, click the Pretendo button.
 Once you have switched to Pretendo, click `Emulation` and then `Stop` to exit Nimbus.